 Strategies for Removing the Hair from the House

-Once you have taken the dog in for any necessary visits with the vet, there are steps you can take to address the patches of hair found around the house.
+Once you have taken the dog in for any necessary visits with the vet, there are steps you can take to address the excess fur found around the house.
 Ways to reduce the presence of hair around the house include:

 - Sweeping tile, vinyl, or hardwood floors, and vacuuming carpeted areas